nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/role.md

 ### Kubernetes Manifest

-On the Ansible Controller, helm must be installed as must the PyYaml Python module.
+On the Ansible Controller, kubectl must be installed as must the PyYaml and jsonpatch Python module.

 - job tag `kubernetes_manifest`